eonist/eonist.github.io/_posts/2021-06-10-NSOperationQueue-in-swift.md

 ### When not to use NsOperationQueue:
 - For one-off computation, or simply speeding up an existing method, it will often be more convenient to use a lightweight GCD dispatch than employ NSOperation.

-### Main benefits of NSOperationQueue:
+### Main benefits of NSOperationQueue (pros):
 - Dependencies, preventing operations start before the previous ones are finished.
 Dependencies also work between different operation queues and threads.
 - Support of the additional completion block.
 - Monitoring operations changes of state by using KVO.
 - Support of operations priorities and influencing their execution order.
 - Cancellation option, allowing to stop the operation at the time of it's execution.
-- Has ability to run nested queues
+- Has ability to run nested queues ✨
+- Has ability to run concurrent queues
 - Has ability to run serialized queues (set max to 1) (execute one after the other after the previous finish)

+### Cons:
+- Does not support retry?
+- ASync operations require subclassing + a bit complicated code

 ### Overarching benefits of Operations:
 - They are reusable within your project, and often between projects.